amarpersaud/python-jplaw/README.md

 See [the documentation](https://amarpersaud.github.io/python-jplaw/) for more information on how to use jplaw.

 # Roadmap
+### v0.1.7
+- Work on return types and usability.

 ### v0.1.6
-  - Work on return types and usability.

-### v0.1.5
 - Work on testing functions and finding / squashing bugs

 # Changelog
+### v0.1.5
+- Fix namespace issues
+- Fix build issues
+- Fix missing instance argument in list communities

 ### v0.1.4
 - Created documentation
     - Versioned documentation for browsing info on previous versions (things will prob change pretty quickly in early releases)